christoffercarlsson/dotfiles/README.md

-# macOS dotfiles
+# dotfiles

-Configuration files and scripts for my development environment on macOS.
+Configuration files and scripts for my development environment on macOS & Linux.

 ## How to install